loafyloaf/refarch-reviews/README.md

 ## Included components

 - IBM Cloud Functions (powered by Apache OpenWhisk)
-- Service A (Powered by open source project A)
-- Service B (Powered by open source project B)
+- Cloudant (powered by Apache-backed CouchDB)
+- API Connect
+- IBM Cloud Object Storage

-The application demonstrates two IBM Cloud Functions (based on Apache OpenWhisk) that [...].
-The use case demonstrates how actions work with data services and execute logic in response to [...] events.
+The application demonstrates two IBM Cloud Functions (based on Apache OpenWhisk) that store (and retrieve) customer reviews in a NoSQL Cloudant database.
+The use case demonstrates how actions work with data services and execute logic in response to user interaction with a web application.

 One function, or action, is triggered by [...].
 These [...] are piped to another action in a sequence (a way to link actions declaratively in a chain).
 The second action aggregates the [...] and [...].